Medical Assistant Program Associate of Applied Science in Medical Assistant (MA-AAS)

 The Associate of Applied Science in Medical Assistant (MA-AAS) Program is committed to provide a student-centered environment and competency-based curriculum to educate Medical Assistants who demonstrate clinical and administrative competencies, critical thinking, effective oral and written communication skills, technology and cultural competencies necessary for a medical assistant to work effectively in a diverse healthcare environment.

-- Clinical and non-clinical proficiencies and competencies in areas integral to the Medical Assistant profession
+- Clinical proficiencies and competencies within the scope of the Medical Assistant profession

 - Effective communication skills when interacting with patients and their families, members of the healthcare team, and other staff in the workplace